BLAKE3-team/BLAKE3/c/README.md

 implementations or if you compile the intrinsics-based implementations with Clang.
 (Both Clang and rustc are LLVM-based.)

-The C implementation doesn't currently support multi-threading.
+The C implementation doesn't currently include any multithreading optimizations.
 OpenMP support or similar might be added in the future.